The Global Mentorship Program

 Sign up for the course

-Last day to sign up is in mid October 2025.
+Last day to sign up is on the 14th of October 2025.

 Please contact Mikael Mangold, mikael.mangold@ri.se for questions regarding the course.